christian-schlichtherle/truelicense-maven-archetype/README.md

 This is the Maven Archetype for [TrueLicense](https://github.com/christian-schlichtherle/truelicense).

 Previous releases were covered by the GNU Affero General Public License, Version 3.
-Since version 4, TrueLicense is covered by the Apache License, Version 2.0.
+Since version 4, the TrueLicense Maven Archetype is covered by the MIT License.